Hale, Hale, The Gang’s All Here

 June 9, 2007

 There are at least four, yes four, separate and distinct museums in Connecticut honoring Nathan Hale.
 Two schoolhouses in which he taught (New London and East Haddam), one homestead (Coventry), and one fort (New Haven).
-I visited the New London schoolhouse 4 years after this one.
 This is all rather amazing when one realizes Hale died at the ripe old age of 21.
 Having lived in CT for 16 or so years now, it’s “Nathan Hale this and Nathan Hale that.”
 An old friend of mine dated a girl with the last name of Hale and all she ever heard was, “Are you, like y’know, a Hale Hale?
 (She wasn’t.)

 So what’s all the hubbub?
 Before visiting his old rustic schoolhouse in East Haddam, I really had no idea.
 Now I do, but only because the fine folks there plied me with reams of material on the man.
 Why didn’t they just tell me?
 Because apparently I was interrupting their get-together.
 What get-together?
 The get-together of the DAR and SAR of course!
 Ok, ok, I’ll begin at the beginning…

 June 9th was CT’s “Open House” day which meant that most museums around the state were open and free.
-I had a whole day planned of solo MQ’ing which started out at the lovely Cedar Hill Cemetery in Hartford.
-Afterwards I drove down Route 9 to the Haddam area because there were a bunch of little places to check out all clustered together.
-Strangely, on the drive down I began to feel like crap but soldiered on because, well, because that’s what Nathan Hale sure would have done.
+I had a whole day planned which started out at the lovely Cedar Hill Cemetery in Hartford.
+Afterwards I drove down Route 9 to the East Haddam area because there were a bunch of little places to check out all clustered together.
+Unfortunately, on the drive down I began to feel ill but soldiered on because, well, because that’s what Nathan Hale sure would have done.

 At this point, I think it would be fun to divulge to you, dear reader, my entire notes from this visit: NH Schoolhouse, DAR/SAR picnic, NH B’day, 22 spy on LI, Hanged in NYC, Hated E. Haddam – New London.
 Oldest bell in the US 805 Spain, Chris Dodd house, eye.

 Good stuff.
-So here I am, over two months later, piecing that together for your pleasure and education.
-I wondered around the intimate room and read a few of the displays.
-Finally, after a few minutes of this a nice older lady asked if I was interested in the museum.
+So here I am piecing that together for your pleasure and education.
+I wandered around the intimate room and read a few of the displays.
+Finally, after a few minutes of this, a nice older lady asked if I was interested in the museum.
 I sure was!
 And so were a few other people there with me as well.
 She took us outside and quickly explained what was going on – this was the celebration of Nathan Hale’s 251st birthday and the Sons and Daughters of the American Revolution were celebrating.
 I was familiar with DAR, but not SAR (See comment below).
-Apparently these two fine patriotic groups own and operate the 2 schoolhouses as well as something called the War Office up in Lebanon, CT.
+Apparently these two patriotic groups own and operate the 2 schoolhouses as well as something called the War Office over in Lebanon.

 And they take their love of Hale very seriously.
 I could spend 2000 words discussing Hale’s contribution to our country’s birth, but all that can be found here with far better writing and insight than I can offer.
 Hale was a Yale grad who became a teacher here in East Haddam.
 He hated it though (according to our guide) and sought another teaching position down in New London.
 He was accepted there and did two revolutionary things: Accepted women in class and gave his students praise for doing well.
 What a cad.